-James Salas, Funeral Coordinator
+Jan Brett, Funeral Coordinator

 A support group here at Mt.
 Carmel parish that asissts those who are grieving a loss.
 All are welcome to join at any time.
 Sessions are held on Fridays at either 1pm -3pm or 6pm - 8pm in the youth annex.
 There are no fees associated with this ministry.
 Donations to the church are accepted and appreciated.

 Humanly Possible is a community of men and women responding in mercy to the injustice of sexual immorality.

 The Knights of Columbus are “practical Catholic” men over the age of 18 interested in serving Christ, the church and the community about two-four hours a month.
 The Knights of Columbus is the world’s largest Catholic fraternal organization dedicated to providing charitable services, promoting Catholic education and actively defending Catholicism in various nations.